particle-iot/docs/src/content/tutorials/developer-tools/build.md

 - **Delete**: Click the "Remove App" button to remove it forever from your Particle library.

 - **Rename**: You can rename your Particle App by simply double-clicking on the title of your app under the "Current App" header.
 You can modify the "Optional description" field in the same way.
 - **My Apps**: Tired of working on your current project?
-Select the name of another app under the "My apps" header to open it in a tab of the Particle Build editor.
+Select the name of another app under the "My apps" header to open it in a tab of the Particle Web IDE editor.

 - **Files**: This header lists all known files associated with the open application.
 Click on a supporting file in your application to open it as an active tab in the editor.